 San Pablo not only has a new mayor.
 The 71-year-old city also has its first Latino mayor.

-Arturo Cruz, first elected to council in 2016, was unanimously selected by his colleagues on the San Pablo City Council on Monday to serve a one-year term as mayor.
+Arturo Cruz, a lifelong San Pablo resident and longtime community advocate who was most recently elected to council in 2016, was unanimously selected by his colleagues on the San Pablo City Council on Monday to serve a one-year term as mayor.

 Every December in San Pablo, the council votes to select amongst its members who will serve as mayor and vice mayor.